-OVTZ intends to capture a significant portion of the cloud data privacy software and cloud native data protection service revenues within the \$64.5B 2022 worldwide data protection market through a variety of OVTZ-developed cloud-native software tools within a 5-year timeframe.
+OVTZ intends to capture a significant portion of the cloud data privacy software and cloud native data protection service revenues within the \$76B 2023 worldwide data protection market through a variety of OVTZ-developed cloud-native software tools within a 5-year timeframe.
 Global regulatory enforcement of data privacy legislation issued fines are breaking records each year, are non-insurable losses, and create unparalleled brand damage.
-The worldwide 2022 FinTech market fines of \$7B increased by 50% from the previous year.
+The worldwide 2023 FinTech market fines of \$5.8B increased by 57% from the previous year.
 OVTZ helps global organizations and individuals cost-effectively manage data privacy compliance.
 Currently OVTZ has no customers for our products and services.
-We are taking steps to monetize our new cloud-native CTSS and FMY solutions, as well as the legacy Cloud-DPS technology in FY23.
+We are taking steps to finance and monetize our new cloud-native CTSS and FMY solutions, as well as the legacy Cloud-DPS technology in FY24.